openv/vcontrold/doc/man/vclient.rst

     IPv4 preferred

 -6, \--inet6
     IPv6 preferred.
-If no option provided, us OS defaults.
+If no option provided, use OS defaults.

 \--help
     usage information